-All staff (including Trustees, supply staff, agency staff, and volunteers) should be alert to the well-being of pupils and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
+All staff (including Trustees, supply staff, agency staff, and volunteers) should be vigilant in respect of the dynamics of peer groups in their school or college and should be alert to the well-being of pupils and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
 However, staff should be mindful of the fact that the way(s) in which children will disclose or present with behaviour(s) as a result of their experiences will differ.
 Signs that a child may be suffering from child-on-child abuse can also overlap with those indicating other types of abuse (please see Appendix II for indicators of abuse) and can include:

-- (a) failing to attend school, disengaging from classes, or struggling to carry out school related tasks to the standard ordinarily expected; - (b) physical injuries; - (c) experiencing difficulties with mental health and/or emotional wellbeing; - (d) becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic attacks; suffering from nightmares or lack of sleep or sleeping too much; - (e) broader changes in behaviour including alcohol or substance misuse; - (f) changes in appearance and/or starting to act in a way that is not appropriate for the child's age; - (g) abusive behaviour towards others.
+- (a) failing to attend College, disengaging from classes, or struggling to carry out College related tasks to the standard ordinarily expected; - (b) running away or regularly going missing from home, care or education; - (c) being afraid of particular places and/or situations and/or making excuses to avoid particular people; - (d) physical injuries; - (e) experiencing difficulties with mental health and/or emotional wellbeing; - (f) becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic attacks; suffering from nightmares or lack of sleep or sleeping too much; poor self-esteem - (g) broader changes in behaviour including alcohol or substance misuse; - (h) changes in appearance and/or starting to act in a way that is not appropriate for the child's age; - (i) abusive behaviour towards others.

 Abuse affects children very differently.
 The above list is by no means exhaustive and the presence of one or more of these signs does not necessarily indicate abuse.
 The behaviour that children present with will depend on their particular circumstances.
-Rather than checking behaviour against a list, staff should be alert to behaviour that might cause concerns, to think about what the behaviour might signify, to encourage children to share with them any underlying reasons for their behaviour, and, where appropriate, to engage with their parents/carers so that the cause(s) of their behaviour can be investigated.
+Rather than checking behaviour against a list, staff should be alert to behaviour that might cause concerns, to use their professional curiosity to think about what the behaviour might signify, to encourage children to share with them any underlying reasons for their behaviour, and, where appropriate, to engage with their parents/carers so that the cause(s) of their behaviour can be investigated.